-9.10 Labelling materials : Applicable only for pre-printed labels or labels that are printed by on site computer and stored.
-For labels which are printed on demand, written proce- dures describing the receipt, identification, quarantine, sampling, examination, and/or testing and release, and handling of blank labels - bearing no information at all - are not applicable.
-(A label is only considered as a label if product or batch related infor- mation is imprinted).
+9.10 Labelling materials : Applicable only for pre-printed labels or labels that are pre-printed or printed by on site computer and stored.
+For labels which are printed on demand, written procedures describing the receipt, identification, quarantine, sampling, examination, and/or testing and release, and handling of blank labels - bearing no information at all - are not applicable.
+(A label is only considered as a label if product or batch related information is imprinted).

 9.11 See remarks 9.10

+0.10